wcodersv/wcodersv/README.md

 </div>

 <div align = "center">
-  <h1>Hi there, I'm Viktoriia 🥰 <br>I'm Junior Front End Developer</h1>
+  <h1>Hi there, I'm Viktoriia 🥰 <br>I'm Frontend developer</h1>
 </div>

 <h2>👩‍💻 About Me:</h2>

-- 💻 I learn JavaScript and TypeScript.

-- 🌐 I also love traveling and exploring the world.

-- 🧑‍🎓 I always study something new.
+Excellent knowledge of React, React Router, Redux Toolkit, JavaScript (ES6), Axios, HTML5, CSS3, as well as experience with Figma, and more.
+These skills and tools enable me to develop modern and interactive web applications using cutting-edge technologies and best practices in the field of Frontend development.

 <h2>My stats:</h2>